o3world/o3w-frontend-guidelines/README.md

 <a name="editor-config"></a>
 ## Editor Config

-EditorConfig helps developers define and maintain consistent coding styles between different editors and IDEs.
-This will help avoid common code inconsistencies and dirty diffs due to differences in editor formatting..
+An EditorConfig helps developers define and maintain consistent coding styles between different editors and IDEs.
+This will help avoid common code inconsistencies and dirty diffs due to differences in editor formatting.

 A few items pre-set in the `.editorconfig` file: